chrisnguyenhi/chrisnguyenhi.github.io/projects/brunelvis.md

 From this dataset, a bubble chart sorted by employment number and colored by major category (Computers & Mathematics, Education, Engineering, etc.) was made using the [Brunel Visualization](https://developer.ibm.com/open/openprojects/brunel-visualization/) language.

-This program is written in Java using Brunel 2.0.
-After compiling, the program creates an HTML file containing the visualization results.
+The BrunelVis Java program creates an HTML file containing the visualization results.
 The larger the bubble, the higher the employment number is for each major.
+From here, we see that Business Management and Administration has the most employment.

 <img src="/images/output.png" width="700" height="500">